Disaster! My site has disappeared from Google!!

 - Link building cheats.
 This generally involves third-party businesses that “guarantee” rankings by creating links through a large network of internet sites called “Link Wheels” or a “Link Pyramids.”

 - Keyword Stuffing.
-A website is filled with content and the same keywords are repeated throughout that content over and over again.
+A website is filled with content and the same keywords are used throughout that content repeatedly.
 It reads terribly, makes your content look cheap and Google doesn’t like it.
-It nearly always raises a red flag and Google loves to take action against those flags.
+It nearly always raises a red flag and Google loves to act against those flags.

 Look at the results that are coming in on the first page of Google Search for your desired keywords.
 Normally, Yellow Pages and Local Search directories are up there in the #1 and #2 positions.
 If you are listed with them, contact each and make sure that your website address is on their listings too.